lowRISC/qemu/docs/opentitan/otpdm.md

 * `-v` can be repeated to increase verbosity of the script, mostly for debug purpose.

 * `-w` store the value into the selected item.
 Requires options `-p` and `-i`.
-The value should be specifed as an hexadecimal or decimal integer for item whose size is less or equal to 8 bytes.
+The value should be specified as an hexadecimal or decimal integer for item whose size is less or equal to 8 bytes.
 For larger items the value should be specified as a sequence of hexa-encoded bytes.

 ### Examples